Cognitive Processing Therapy for PTSD: A Guide to Recovery

 This format usually includes 12 sessions, where the therapist works one-on-one with the client to identify and address specific traumatic events.

+The main focus of CPT is to help the client understand and change how they think about their traumatic event.
 During individual CPT sessions, clients are usually asked to write a detailed account of their trauma to identify unhelpful thoughts and emotions.

 The therapist then guides the clients through cognitive techniques, such as challenging these unhelpful thoughts, identifying logical errors, and understanding the connection between thoughts and emotions.
+These techniques help clients develop healthy coping strategies and reduce PTSD symptoms.

 Group Format